-GSBE has 7 research themes with several links between the various departments and institutes of SBE.
+GSBE has seven research themes with several links between the various departments and institutes of SBE.
 In many cases, this collaboration exists in both research and teaching.
 As a result of their early development from a strong business economics orientation, many research themes cannot be characterised as exclusively covering either business or economics.
 They all cross the boundaries of both business and economics.

-The Graduate School of Business and Economics offers two Research Master's programmes: Business Research and Economic and Financial Research.
+The Graduate School of Business and Economics offers two research master's programmes: Business Research and Economic and Financial Research.
 PhD candidates carry out their research within one of the seven departments.
 And of course, GSBE researchers also teach at the bachelor's and master’s level in the School of Business and Economics.